arcaptcha/arcaptcha-angular/README.md

 # Angular Arcaptcha Component Library

 ## Description
-Arcaptcha Component Library for AngularJS.
+Arcaptcha Component Library for Angular.

 [Arcaptcha](https://arcaptcha.ir/) is a drop-replacement for reCAPTCHA and hCaptcha that protects user privacy, rewards websites, and helps companies get their data labeled.